 A flock of ladies who poop breakfast.

-Mix of Plymouth Rock hens and Silkie Bantam chickens.
+Mix of Plymouth Rock hens and Silkie Bantam chickens, along with two Pekin Ducks.

 Constantly fighting and chasing each other.
-Fiona is a big chicken bully.
+Fiona is a big chicken bully, but ducks are bossing her around these days.

 Toddler Gift Guides and Baby Gear Reviews